robwierzbowski/gulp-intermediate/readme.md

 > Use gulp with tools that require files on disk.

-Some tools require access to files on disk instead of working with `stdin` and `stdout` (e.g., [Jekyll](http://jekyllrb.com/), [Ruby Sass](http://sass-lang.com/)). `gulp-intermediate` is a convenience plugin that writes the current stream to a temporary directory, lets you run commands on the file system, and pushes the results back into the gulp stream.
+Some tools require access to files on disk instead of working with `stdin` and `stdout` (e.g., [Jekyll](http://jekyllrb.com/), [Ruby Sass](http://sass-lang.com/)). `gulp-intermediate` is a convenience plugin that writes the current stream to a temporary directory, lets you run commands on the file system, and pushes the results back into the pipe.

 **NOTE:** Writing intermediate files to disk is counter to the gulp philosophy.
-If possible, use a tool or plugin that works with streams.
+If possible, use a tool that works with streams.
 Use gulp-intermediate only if other (better) options aren't available.

 ## Install